yabwon/SAS_PACKAGES/packages/baseplus.md

   `data %LDSN(); run;` or `data %LDSN(    ); run;` are resolved to empty string, so the result is equivalent to `data; run;`

-- created macrovariable is _global_ in scope.
+- created macro variable is _global_ in scope.

 ### SYNTAX: ###################################################################